SALT-NLP/DyLAN/README.md

 We already give an example query and its answer.
 Check it out!

 <details><summary>Note</summary>
-DyLAN was originally named LLMLP.
-DyLAN in the paper is the same as LLMLP in the code.
-We did not change the name in the code because it will cause a lot of trouble.
+We implemented DyLAN as an LLM-based Multi-Layer Perceptron.
+LLMLP, as its nickname, is used in the code implementation and we structure the code in a style of neural network.
 </details>

 ### Run Experiments